parkjinman98/Manual/src/body.md

 ```

 # CPU Offloading
 From qubee v0.7, we provide Beta version of CPU offloading for mxq compile.
-CPU offloading makes it easier for users to compile their models by automatically offloading the computation to the CPU, even if the model contains operations that are not supported by Mobilint NPU.
+CPU offloading makes it easier for users to compile their models by automatically offloading the computation that are not supported by Mobilint NPU to the CPU.
 For example, if a pre-processing or post-processing included in the model involves operations that are not supported by the NPU, the user would have to implement them manually after compile, but CPU offloading covers most of these operations and eliminates the need for additional work.

-When using CPU offloading, the procedures for preparing the calibration dataset and compiling the model vary slightly as follows:
+When CPU offloading is employed, the procedures for preparing the calibration dataset and compiling the model vary slightly as follows:
 (i) The pre-processed input shape should match the input shape that the original model takes, whereas the pre-processed input shape should be in the format (H, W, C) to compile the model without CPU offloading.
 (ii) Set the argument @<i>cpu_offload@</i> of function @<i>mxq_compile@</i> True to enable CPU offloading.

 @<img:media/offloading_fig.svg;0.85;SDK CPU Offloading>

 # Supported Frameworks